 This article originally appeared on the BeyeNETWORK.

 How do we do database design?
 We learned a long time ago about normalization from Ted Codd and Chris Date.
-Or perhaps we sat at the knee of James Martin and learned
+Or perhaps we sat at the knee of James Martin and learned about high performance and streamlined, denormalized structures.
+However we did it, we learned about database design.

 And I’ll bet that when we learned database design, no one had even heard about database design according to the separation of semantically temporal and static data.
 That just was on no one’s radar when the basics of database design were laid out.